How Often Should I Clean my Email List?

 Unfortunately, there is a wrong perception among marketers, that once your list is verified you are done with list cleaning for a long while or even for good.
 Nope!
 Addresses on your list go obsolete all the time!

-It is estimated that over 20% of all emails expiry every year!
+It is estimated that over 20% of all emails expire every year!
 That is why list cleaning should be a repetitive activity, that you will need to do over a specific period.
-In this article, we will try to help you find out what ‘specific period’ might mean in your case.
+In this article, we will try to help you find out what a ‘specific period’ might mean in your case and why an email verification tool such as Bouncer can help stay out of the spam folder.

-When searching around the Internet, for the best email verification frequency, the most repetitive answers were either ‘As often as you need to’ or ‘every 3 months’.
-That’s not helpful at all, as it is too general, and does not considerate all the components of the quality of the data.
+When searching the Internet for the best email verification frequency, the most repetitive answers were either ‘as often as you need to’ or ‘every 3 months’.
+That’s not helpful at all, as it is too general and does not consider all the components of the quality of the data.

 The frequency of email verification should be mainly based on three factors: